Romualdo Pacheco: Diplomacy and death

 After leaving Congress, Pacheco lived on a cattle ranch in the northern Mexican state of Coahuila for five years until he was appointed as U.S. Minister to various countries in Central America in 1890.

-He returned to California in 1893, and died in Oakland at the home of his brother-in-law in 1899.
-He is buried in at Mountain View Cemetery.
+He returned to California in 1893, and he died in Oakland, at the home of his brother-in-law, in 1899.
+He is buried in Mountain View Cemetery.